 This little place is as small as you can get (think closet sized), but packs a punch when it comes to choice and just general atmosphere.
 If you want full immersion in Hong Kong shop life it’s a great option for your ceramics haul.

-Corner of Queens Road West and Eastern Street
+Corner of Queens Road West and Centre Street

 For your morning coffee fix.